StephanieToper/streaming-regression/README.md

-# Linear Regression : static & streaming
+# Linear Regression : Static & Streaming

 Apply linear regression on a static csv folder then by looking at a folder that keep being updated.